request an appointment online.

 If the doctor suspects liver cancer, you may have one or more of the following tests to diagnose it and find out if it has spread.

 Blood tests: One common blood test detects alpha-fetoprotein (AFP), which can be a sign of liver cancer.
-Other blood tests may measure how well the liver is working.
+Other blood tests may be done to measure how well the liver is working.

-- CT or CAT (computed axial tomography) scans: This is usually the most reliable test for evaluating the extent of liver cancer.
-Our technology includes the precise triple-phase CT scan.
+- CAT (computed axial tomography) scans are usually the first tests performed to see the extent of liver cancer.
+Our technology includes a triple-phase CT scan with special protocols to study tumors of the liver or biliary tract.

 - Ultrasound

-Biopsy: A sample of tissue from the tumor or the healthy part of the liver is removed and looked at under a microscope.
-Healthy tissue may be tested to see how well the liver is working.
-A biopsy may be obtained by:
+Biopsy: A sample of tissue from the tumor is removed and looked at under a microscope.
+Healthy tissue may also be tested to see how well the liver is working.
+Biopsy techniques include:

 - Fine needle aspiration (FNA): A thin needle is inserted into the liver to remove a small amount of tissue.

-- Core biopsy: This is similar to FNA, but a thicker needle is used to remove small cylinder-shaped samples (cores).
+- Core biopsy: This is like FNA, but a thicker needle is used to remove small cylinder-shaped samples (cores).

-- Laparoscopy: A small incision (cut) is made in the abdomen, and a thin, lighted tube (laparoscope) is inserted to view the tumor.
+- Laparoscopy: A small cut is made in the abdomen.
+A thin, illuminated tube called a laparoscope is inserted to view the tumor and retrieve a tissue sample.

 - Surgical biopsy: Tissue is removed during an operation.